OGraffeuille/RaspberryPi-Microscope/Readme.md

 Opens a window that displays the current microscope parameters, but with appropriate units.

 Close microscope
 Closes microscope properly.
-If you close the client with this button, you only need to run run-client.sh to start the camera again, otherwise you need to re-run the server as well.
+If you close the client with this button, you only need to run a run-client script to start the camera again, otherwise you need to re-run the server as well.

 ## Running: from remote computer with command-line

 The CameraPython code can also be run without a GUI, using command-line instead.
 First, turn on the Raspberry Pi and connect to the PiNet Wi-Fi network with the remote computer.

 Once connected, run run-server.sh in a terminal, and enter "PiPhysics" when prompted with a password.
-Then, run run-client-cmd.py.
+Then, run run-client-cli.py.

 If that doesn't work, open a terminal and enter the following commands: